Vehmloewff/json-sync/readme.md

 # Json Sync

+> It's a cool tool, but I no longer have the time to maintain it.

 A Deno tool to sync JSON data from a provider to a receiver.

 NOTE: Syncing is one way, meaning that the receiver cannot sync to the provider.